 Apply to the Wolfson Postgraduate Scholarship, available for application in the Scholarships and Funding catalogue.
 After you have applied to your intended course, you will receive an email with instructions on how to access the catalogue.
 If you are already a current student at St Andrew’s, you can access Scholarships and Fund through MySaint.

 As part of the scholarship application, you will be asked to provide:

 - Personal statement: Explaining why you are applying for the scholarship, outlining your career aspirations, and how the scholarship will help you to achieve your career aspirations (no more than two pages).

-Application Deadline: Applications must be submitted with all required supporting documents no later than 17:00 (UK time) Wednesday, November 15, 2017.
+Application Deadline: Applications must be submitted with all required supporting documents no later than 4:30 pm GMT on Thursday 16 January.